Ensembl/ensembl-genomio/README.md

 ```

 ###  Nexflow installation
-Please, refer to the "Installation" section of the [Nexflow pipelines document](docs/nexflow.md#installation).
+Please, refer to the "Installation" section of the [Nextflow pipelines document](docs/nextflow.md#installation).

 ## Pipelines